First Battle of al-Faw: Aftermath and impact

 The occupation of al-Faw placed the city Basra at risk of being attacked, rumors of a final Iranian offensive against Basra proliferated.
 To help defend itself, Iraq had built impressive fortifications and Iraq devoted particular attention to the southern city of Basra.
 It built concrete-roofed bunkers, tank- and artillery-firing positions, minefields, and stretches of barbed wire, all shielded by an artificially flooded lake 30 kilometers long and 1,800 meters wide.

 The Iranians put their foothold in the Al Faw peninsula to good use.
 They used the peninsula as a launch pad for Silkworm missiles which were deployed against shipping and oil terminals in the Persian Gulf, and also against Kuwait, which supported Iraq throughout the war.
 It gave them a chokehold on any goods and supplies coming up the Shatt al Arab and Khawr Abd Allah waterway for Iraq.

 Saddam Hussein vowed to eliminate the Iranians "at all costs," and in April 1988 the Iraqis succeeded in regaining the Al Faw peninsula during the Second Battle of al-Faw.

 During the battle, Iranian Ah-1J Cobra helicopters downed one Iraq MiG and 5 helicopters in air-to-air combats.

 Losses

-The intense fighting cost Iraq an estimated 12,000 casualties; Iran lost about 35,000 during the two weeks, partly due to the use of chemical weapons.
 An attempt to exploit the breakout from the captured territory, to completely sever Iraq's link to the Persian Gulf, was contained.

 In a panic move, several Persian Gulf states lobbied Syria to influence Iran from further attempts to cut off Iraq's oil export facilities which would have had deleterious effect on world oil prices.